The definitive Amcache.hve forensic reference: every key, every value, every timestamp

 Generic\

-Each modern subkey carries named values (not numeric), which makes them much easier to read.
-The rest of this post is the field-by-field reference for those modern values.
+Modern sub-keys carry named values, not numeric, which makes them much easier to read.
+The rest of this post is the field-by-field reference for those values.

-One subkey per file Windows has inventoried.
-This is where attacker binaries, side-loaded DLLs, and ad-hoc tooling tend to appear.
+One sub-key per file Windows has inventoried.
+Where attacker binaries, side-loaded DLLs, and ad-hoc tooling tend to appear.

 Value Type Meaning Forensic note

-LowerCaseLongPath string Full path (lower-cased) The single most useful pivot.
+LowerCaseLongPath string Full path (lower-cased) Single most useful pivot.

-LongPathHash string Hash Windows uses internally for path dedup Useful for joining records across reboots.
+LongPathHash string Internal path-dedup hash Useful for joining records across reboots.

 Publisher string X.509 CN or PE company resource Empty = unsigned.